byron-dm/touchup-kiosk-java/README.md

 * gradlew run

 To generate native installers (currently only Windows is supported):
+* Install the latest production version of the Wix Toolset (https://wixtoolset.org/releases/)
-* Run: "gradlew clean jpackage".
+* From the run project folder run: "gradlew clean jpackage".

 A Windows executable and a MSI installer will be generated inside the "build/jpackage" folder